cshfym/gastocks-server/README.md

 Ideas:
 1. Calculate the price range / trading range for a symbol & quotes for varios time periods.
-    - Assign a volatility / risk score for the symbol based on price range.
+    - Assign a volatility / risk score for the symbol based on standard deviation??

 Technical Indicators:
 1. MACD
-    - Potentially add another setting to delay buy/sell until after X days after crossover?
+    - Add another setting to delay buy/sell until after X days after crossover?
+    - Add another setting to look at "velocity" of the crossover, i.e., how rapidly it's moving up or down?

 2. Relative Strength Index (RSI) http://www.investopedia.com/articles/active-trading/042114/overbought-or-oversold-use-relative-strength-index-find-out.asp